Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 ## The second part of the assignment is to view of CAO point system and using a panda data frame to compare and contrast.

-The second part of the assignment
+The second part of the assignment is using the Panadas package to merge three datasets the Cao points from 2021, 2020 and 2019.
+Then to compare the Round 1 Points and then compare the Round 2 Points to see if they is any correlation between the years.
+From there, I have dispayed my outcomes with the use of some specific graphs.

 ![cao](https://upload.wikimedia.org/wikipedia/commons/5/51/Central_Applications_Office.png)